 Where a special purpose company (SPC) has been established for the purposes of a real estate investment or development, it may be possible for the financiers to take security over the shares of that SPC.
 As a general rule, it is possible to take security over the shares in a company, including onshore limited liability companies (LLCs).
 However, there are restrictions on which entities can own real estate, and the process for share pledges can differ depending on where exactly a company is registered.

 Guarantees are common in the UAE, including corporate and/or personal guarantees given in relation to a real estate financing.
-These kind of guarantees are specifically codified in the Civil Code and the UAE Commercial Code.
+These kinds of guarantees are specifically codified in the Civil Code and the UAE Commercial Code.
 In addition, a separate set of rules applies to bank guarantees under the UAE Commercial Code.

-UAE Central Bank rules and regulations provide that a party wishing to hold security over real estate must be a bank, company or financial institution that is licensed by the UAE Central Bank to provide property finance.
+UAE Central Bank rules and regulations provide that a party wishing to hold security over real estate must be a bank, company or financial institution licensed by the UAE Central Bank to provide property finance.
 Foreign (unlicensed) lenders will often appoint a locally licensed security agent to act on their behalf in relation to security over real estate assets.

 There are currently no restrictions on repayments being made to a foreign lender under a security document or loan agreement, other than in relation to the following areas:

 However, the Central Bank of the UAE has the right to impose additional restrictions from time to time.

 The following fees are payable in relation to granting and enforcing security over real estate: